thedges/PSTimeline/README.md

    - <b>Child Label Field</b> - the sObject Field API name that contains the label to show in the timeline item
    - <b>Child Date Field</b> - the sObject Field API name that contains the date or date/time field to plot on timeline

+<b>NOTE:</b> For any icon values provided in the component configuration, you have 3 options:
+   1. Use a reference to one of the Lightning design icons defined [here](http://www.lightningdesignsystem.com/icons/).
+The format is <category>:<name> so for the first icon in the Action category, the configuration property would be "action:add_contact".
+For account icon down in the Standard category section, the configuration property would be "standard:account".
+The component is preconfigured using this approach.
+   2. Upload your own static resource file of images you want and reference normal way of "/resource/<image_name>"
+   3. Lastly is providing a full http/https URL to an image stored on some remote server

 <a href="https://githubsfdeploy.herokuapp.com">
   <img alt="Deploy to Salesforce"